Lee Food Pantry is located at 45 Railroad Street, Lee

 COVID-19 has changed the way we are distributing food.
-We are using a “No Touch Model.”
-For the last six months our volunteers have felt safe and are happy with the new way for distributing food.
-Here are some changes we have made.
+We continue to use a “No Touch Model” for the last year and a half.
+Our volunteers have felt safe and are happy with the new way of distribution.

 Volunteers are filling bags on Thursdays and Fridays.
 The reason for filling bags on these days is to give us time to restock the shelves.
 Shopping will be done and shelved by Wednesday evening.
 A weekly log of volunteers and time schedule is being kept.
 It is best to have no more than two people at a time to pre-bag as the pantry area is a small space.
-Breads and produce are the only items to bag on Saturday mornings.
+Baked goods, milk and eggs, and produce are the only items to bag on Saturday mornings.

 We have been blessed with a very generous community.
 People taking care of people.
 The way of Love!!